 It has nothing to do with Amazon’s founder Jeff Bezos.
 The company name Bzeos comes by placing letters together, where each one has its description – To Be, Zero waste, Edible, Ocean-origin, and Sustainable.

-What is your personal connection with nature?
+What is your connection with nature?

 Add comment